crockeo/py-envoy-mobile/README.md

 # py-envoy-mobile

-Python platform implementation on top of envoy-mobile.
+Python bindings to envoy-mobile.
 To be used for ???

 ## License